discourse/discourse/docs/TROUBLESHOOTING.md

 2. Are you on Postgres 9.1 or later with HSTORE enabled?

-   You can check your postgres version by typing `psql --version`.
+   You can check your postgres version by typing `psql -V`.
 To see if hstore is installed, open a session to postgres and type `\dx` and see if hstore is listed.